microsoft/fhir-proxy/README.md

  + Acts as an intelligent and secure gateway to FHIR Servers
  + Allows multi-tenant access and purpose driven security policies specialized access to a common FHIR Server
  + Provides a consolidated approach to pre and post processing of FHIR Server Calls to support various access and result filtering or actions.</br>
- + Is integrated with Azure Active Directory for authentication and to provide Role based access control.</br>
+ + Is integrated with Azure Active Directory or potentially any [OpenID Connect](https://openid.net/connect/) compliant identity provider for authentication/authorization.</br>
+ + Support for SMART App Launch, Patient Context Scopes(v1 and v2), traditional RBAC and Symmetric Authentication</br>
  + Acts as a FHIR specific reverse proxy rewriting responses and brokering requests to FHIR Servers</br>

 ## Authentication and RBAC Authorization
-By default the proxy will configure and use Azure Active Directory (Azure AD) as an authentication provider.
-You will also need to assign users/groups and/or service principals into specific server access roles in order to access the FHIR Server via the proxy.
-You can also offload this responsibility to [API Management](https://azure.microsoft.com/en-us/services/api-management/)
+By default the proxy will configure and use Azure Active Directory (Azure AD) as the OpenID Connect authentication/authorization provider.
+You will also need to assign service principals (users or applications) into specific proxy access roles and/or define SMART Scopes in delegated application registrations in order to access the FHIR Server via the proxy.
+You can also offload authentication/authorization responsibility to any trusted OpenID Connect provider

 ## Pre and Post Processing Support
 The proxy can be configured to execute any number of logic processing modules to support a variety of pre/post conditional actions on a per call basis.
 You can create custom processors by implementing the ```IProxyPreProcess``` or ```IProxyPostProcess``` interfaces in a thread safe class.